inversion-api/inversion-engine/README.md

 ### Multi-Tenant APIs

-Api's can be flagged as 'multiTennant'.
+Api's can be flagged as 'multiTenant'.
 If so, the collection key in the url prefix must be immediately preceded by a tenantCode.

 Ex: http://localhost/accountCode/apiCode/tenantCode/collectionKey/[entityKey]